Sagrada Familia in Barcelona gets more than 5 million tourists annually.

 Second, from 5 pm to 6 pm when the subdued rays of the sunlight stream in sheepishly.
 Many tourists consider the evening time better.

-If you plan to go up the Nativity facade towers and take lots of photos, we recommend the morning slot.
+If you plan to go up the Nativity facade tower and take many photos, we recommend the morning slot.

-Morning is better because then the sun is behind you and helps take good pics.
+Morning is better because the sun is behind you and helps take good pics.

-There is no such specific timing required to take good photos of Passion facade.
+There is no specific good time to take good photos of Passion facade.